wpdas/places-near-smart-contract/README.md

 # Places - NEAR Contract

-A smart contract in the NEAR network to store places and enable users to vote and set their qualities.
+A smart contract in the NEAR network.
+This contract allows users to store places, rate and navigate through them.

 <br />